Dealing with Debris and Damaged Buildings

-Individuals should exercise caution when disturbing building materials to prevent physical injury or other health effects.
+Use caution when disturbing building materials to prevent physical injury or other health effects.
 Building materials may contain hazardous materials such as asbestos that when carried by the air can be breathed in and cause adverse health effects.
-If it is suspected that asbestos containing materials may be present, they should not be disturbed.
-Asbestos-containing materials include the following:
+If you suspect asbestos-containing materials may be present, the materials should not be disturbed.
+Asbestos-containing materials can include the following:

 - boiler/pipe insulation

 - transite boards used in laboratory tabletops and in acoustics in auditoriums, music rooms and phone booths

 More information about re-entering a flooded home, from CDC.

 Federal, state and local personnel are often deployed to affected areas to establish debris-management programs, including household hazardous waste collection and disposal programs.
 These efforts may take days or weeks to come to all communities.
 In the meantime, EPA urges the public to exercise caution and report concerns to local environmental, health and waste disposal authorities.

 Call the National Response Center at 800-424-8802 for emergencies and other sudden threats to public health.

 Call Poison Control at 800-222-1222 for suspected chemical or pesticide poisoning.

 Report spills and environmental violations.
 You may report anonymously.

 When are You Required to Report an Oil Spill and Hazardous Substance Release?
 Any person or organization responsible for a release or spill is required to notify the federal government when the amount reaches a federally-determined limit.